 Responsibility for appropriate quality management lies with the Leadership of PwC Luxembourg ("our firm").
-This includes effective monitoring processes aimed at evaluating whether the policies and procedures which constitute our Quality Management System are designed appropriately and operating effectively to provide reasonable assurance that our audit engagements are performed in compliance with laws, regulations and professional standards.
+This includes effective monitoring processes aimed at evaluating whether the policies and procedures which constitute our Quality Management System (QMS) are designed appropriately and operate effectively to provide reasonable assurance that our audit engagements are performed in compliance with laws, regulations and professional standards.

 Our activities are subject to regular reviews.
-These come from several sources: our own internal reviews, the PwC Network's quality reviews, the CSSF's1 external review, as public supervisory authority for the Luxembourg audit profession, and the Luxembourg IRE Peer review.
+These come from several sources: our own internal reviews, the PwC Network's quality reviews, the CSSF's1 external review, as public supervisory authority for the Luxembourg audit profession, as well as their